timiskhakov/timiskhakov.github.io/posts/vectorized-computations-and-simd.md

 # Vectorized Computations and SIMD

 Recently I've been searching for ways to improve the performance of my never-to-be-released roguelike game.
 I make it in my spare time purely for the sake of programming and my own entertainment, so I often diverge into performance-related bikeshedding.
-This time, though, I stumbled upon vectorized computations and SIMD to speed up some array-based algorithms.
+This time I stumbled upon vectorized computations and SIMD to speed up some array-based algorithms in the game.

 Before diving into the topic let's try to come up with the simplest problem we could apply this solution to.

 ## Problem

 For the sake of demo I try to keep things as simple as possible, so let's compute a sum of a large array of integers, the larger the better.
 Yeah, I know, the problem itself doesn't sound that exciting but bear with me, you might be surprised in the end.
-Besides, making fast things even faster is fun in itself, isn't it?
+Besides, making fast things even faster is always fun, isn’t it?

 ## Naïve Solution